abarker/abarker.github.io/content/understanding_python_imports.rst

 We have already seen one kind of absolute import, which is the import of a module or package from a directory on the `sys.path` list.
 There is one more kind of absolute import which has not yet been covered.
 These are used to import modules and subpackages which are located inside packages.
-This kind of import cannot be done correctly simply by placing the directory on `sys.path` and then importing the module or subpackage.
+That kind of import cannot be done correctly simply by placing the directory on `sys.path` and then importing the module or subpackage.
 (In fact, a package directory or subdirectory, i.e., a directory with an `__init__.py` file, should *never*